rcm32000/apollo_13/README.md

 Fork this repository and clone your newly created repository.
 At the end of one hour, push your code to your repository and create a pull request to this repository.

 ## User Stories
-Run commands to setup your database.
+* Run commands for initial setup.
-Use TDD to implement the following user stories.
+* Use TDD to implement the following user stories.
-Validation tests are not necessary; however, if model methods are written, don't forget to test them!
+* Validation tests are not necessary; however, if model methods are written, don't forget to test them!

 ```
 As a visitor,